 Focuses on the role of the nurse in community, rural and public health settings.
 Using an evidence-based and social-justice framework, students explore epidemiology, community assessment, health promotion, and disease prevention for aggregate populations while synthesizing theory, population research and practice on a local to global scale.
+Credits 5 Weekly Contact Hours 6 Meets Degree Requirements For Restricted Elective Prerequisites Acceptance to RN to BSN Program

-NURS 450: Community Health Practicum Credits 2
+NURS 450: Community Health Practicum

 Provides practicum experience in community and public health nursing, focusing on the application of public health and nursing principles in a variety of community and healthcare settings.
+Credits 2